 The practice had a complaints policy which provided staff with clear guidance about how to handle a complaint.
-There were details of how patients could make a complaint displayed in the waiting room and in the practice information leaflet.
-One of the dental nurses was the complaints manager and was responsible for dealing with complaints when they arose.
-Staff told us they raised any formal or informal comments or concerns with the complaints manager to ensure responses were made in a timely manner.
-We reviewed complaints which had been received in the past 12 months and found that they had been responded to in line with the practices policy.
+There was a flow chart within the practice manual for staff to reference about how to deal with complaints when they arose.
+There were details of how patients could make a complaint displayed in the waiting room.
+The practice manager was responsible for dealing with complaints when they arose.
+Staff told us they raised any formal or informal comments or concerns with the practice manager to ensure responses were made in a timely manner.
+Staff told us that they aimed to resolve complaints in-house initially.
+We reviewed the complaints which had been received in the past 12 months and found that they had been dealt with in line with the practices policy and to the patient's satisfaction.
+The practice kept a detailed log of any complaints which had been raised.
+This included the nature of the complaint, the date it had been acknowledged, the date a response had been provided and a conclusion including any actions taken as a result.
+Any complaints would be discussed at staff meetings in order to disseminate learning and prevent recurrence.

 We looked at the practice procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients.
 We found there was an effective system in place which helped ensure a timely response.
-This included acknowledging the complaint within three working days and providing a formal response within six months.
-If the practice was unable to provide a response within six months then the patient would be made aware of this.
+This included acknowledging the complaint within two working days and providing a formal response within 10 working days.
+If the practice was unable to provide a response within 10 working days then the patient would be made aware of this.